tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The exchange has the following steps:

 1. The initiator sends an `ExtendedKeyUpdate(request)` message, which contains a key share.
 While an extended key update is in progress, the initiator MUST NOT initiate further key updates.

 2. On receipt of the `ExtendedKeyUpdate(request)`, the responder either accepts or declines the request.
-If the responder accepts the request, it sets the status in `ExtendedKeyUpdate(response)` to `accepted` and includes its own key share.
+If the responder accepts the request, it sets the status in `ExtendedKeyUpdate(response)` to `accepted`, includes its own key share, and sets the local variable `accepted=1`.
 While an extended key update is in progress, the responder MUST NOT initiate further key updates.
 If the responder declines the request, it sets the status accordingly and does not include a key share.
 Declining the request aborts the exchange.

 3. If the status in `ExtendedKeyUpdate(response)` was set to `accepted`, the responder transmits that message to the initiator.

-4. On receipt of `ExtendedKeyUpdate(response)` with status `accepted`, the initiator is able to derive a secret key based on the exchanged key shares.
+4. On receipt of `ExtendedKeyUpdate(response)` with status `accepted`, the initiator sets `accepted=1` and derives a secret key based on the exchanged key shares.

 5. The initiator transmits an `ExtendedKeyUpdate(new_key_update)` message.